-They find this with other molecules too, such as curcumin, whose absorption can be greatly improved by micronizing the particles.
+We see this with other molecules too; where reducing particle size increases bioavailability.
+For example with curcumin, whose absorption can be improved through micronization (for example Theracurmin).
 So this makes sense.

 Searching Amazon for “micronized resveratrol” suddenly shrinks the options to just a few, including MegaResveratrol.
 However, I noticed something on the page for the Rich Roll interview with David Sinclair.
 He lists a micronized resveratrol by RevGenetics.
 This was interesting because during the interview Rich asks David where to get the supplements he takes, and David told him they’d talk about it after the podcast.
 Maybe RevGenetics was a brand that David mentioned post interview (possible), or perhaps it was just a brand Rich “plucked” from a Google search.
 Impossible to know without further info.

 That said, I looked into RevGenetics a little more, and they certainly seem legitimate, with a high rating on ShopperApproved.
 They focus on longevity molecules and have been selling resveratrol since 2006.
 They offer a micronized 98% trans-resveratrol that comes in powder form, and thus could be taken in the morning with yogurt, as David does.
 It’s named M98 Super Micronized Resveratrol.